ASORN Summer Symposium, San Francisco 2016

 The changing landscape of the US health delivery system includes an increasing emphasis on cost and quality and new ways of measuring their provision of care.
 Beyond the traditional chart review, EMRs offer new tools to organize and analyze patient data, allowing providers and practices to preemptively evaluate their outcomes.
 Similarly, publicly-available data sources are a realistic avenue for self-benchmarking and practice improvement, but their capabilities are less well understood, including relative strengths and limitations and knowing what information patients are able to access.
 Innovations and tools such as the IRIS registry are available to guide individuals and practices through this new environment.

-1:50 PM - 2:50 PM - Avoiding Malpractice in the Ophthalmic Office and OR with Anne Menke, RN, PhD
+1:50 PM - 2:50 PM - Prevent Falls in the Ophthalmic Office and OR with Anne Menke, RN, PhD - HANDOUT

 Most lawsuits filed by patients seeking treatment for eye conditions focus on the care provided by the ophthalmologist.
 Staff, however, have a key role to play in preventing certain types of patient harm that could lead to lawsuits.
 This presentation will look at two kinds of incidents that juries feel should rarely if ever happen: patient falls and surgical confusion or never events (for example, wrong patient, wrong eye, wrong IOL).
 Actual case studies will be used to review what leads to falls and surgical confusion, and how to prevent them.